mehty8/anti-social-app/README.md

    <img src="/name-video.png" alt="Naming video">
    <p> </p>
    <p>
       This dialog pops up after You are done recording the video.
 You have to name it to finalize and send the video.
-If, for some reason, You wanna cancel the procedure and delete the video, just tap cnacel.
-If despite the precaution, your session expires while You were making the video, no matter what You tap on, the system will automatically cancel the procedure, delete the video and log You out.
+If, for some reason, You wanna cancel the procedure and delete the video, just tap cancel.<br> If despite the precaution, your session expires while You were making the video, no matter what You tap on, the system will automatically cancel the procedure, delete the video and log You out.
    </p>
 </div>